-The habitats created by the Danube and its tributaries host a unique mix of species, with about 2,000 vascular plants and more than 5,000 animal species, including over 40 mammals, about 180 breeding birds, about 100 fish species, a dozen reptiles as well as amphibians.
+The Danube and its tributaries play host to a unique mix of species, with about 2,000 vascular plants and more than 5,000 animal species, including over 40 mammals, about 180 breeding birds, about 100 fish species, a dozen reptiles as well as amphibians.

 The remaining large floodplain forests and the Danube Delta are the last refuges in continental Europe for the white-tailed eagle and the white pelicans.
 Despite being driven almost to extinction beavers have been successfully reintroduced in the upper and middle Danube.

 Most migratory fish including sturgeons and the Danube Salmon are endangered or close to extinction in the Danube Basin due to habitat loss, habitat degradation and over-exploitation.
-River and habitat continuity interruption, as well as the effect on water quality are currently investigated and addressed in the frame of the Danube River Basin Management Plan (according to the WFD).
+River and habitat continuity interruption, as well as the effect on water quality are currently investigated and addressed within the framework of the Danube River Basin Management Plan (according to the WFD).